Ria424/developers-animatesdk-docs/BitmapInstance_object/BitmapInstance3.md

 Flash MX 2004.

 #### Usage

-bitmapInstance.vPixels
+BbitmapInstance.vPixels

 #### Description

-Read-only property; integer; an integer that represents the height of the bitmap—that is, the number of pixels in the vertical dimension.
+Read-only property; `integer`; an integer that represents the height of the bitmap—that is, the number of pixels in the vertical dimension.

 #### Example